-The team remained at the third-tier level for the best part of a decade before being relegated to Serie D in 1976-77.
-A runners-up finish in Girone B in 1978-79 saw a return to Serie C. The competition was called Campionato Interregionale as the Italian league system was restructured when Venezia won Girone C in 1982-83 to be promoted to Serie C2.
+The team continued playing third-tier football before being relegated to Serie D in 1976-77.
+The competition, renamed Campionato Interregionale after the Italian league system was restructured, saw Venezia win Girone C in 1982-83 to be promoted to Serie C2.

-However, off the pitch, financial issues saw the old club fold, with their license taken over by the newly formed Calcio Venezia S.r.l. before they merged with l'Associazione Calcio Mestre S.p.
+However, off the pitch, financial issues led to the original club's dissolution.
+Their license was taken over by the newly formed Calcio Venezia S.r.l. before they merged with l'Associazione Calcio Mestre S.p.
 In the summer of 1987, they changed their name to Calcio Venezia-Mestre S.r.l.

 Mestre’s license was sold to the reborn Palermo club while Venezia-Mestre played their matches at Stadio Francesco Baracca in Mestre.
-The newly named side ended as Girone B runners-up in 1987-88 under coach Ferruccio Mazzola to go up to Serie C1.
+The newly named side went up to Serie C1 under coach Ferruccio Mazzola.
 A further name change, to Associazione Calcio Venezia 1907 S.r.l. followed in 1989.

 ![]() |

-The team ended as runners-up in Girone A, Serie C1 season of 1990-91, with Alberto Zaccheroni leading the side led to promotion.
+Alberto Zaccheroni led the side to promotion.
 A Serie B runners-up place in 1997-98 after a return to Stadio Pier Luigi Penzo took Venezia back to Serie A in a side containing Giancarlo Filippini and coached by Walter Novellino for the first time in thirty years.

 Álvaro Recoba and Filippo Maniero starred going forward on their return, along with goalkeeper Massimo Taibi.
 Luciano Spalletti and then Francesco Oddo had spells as coach before the team was relegated in 1999-00.
 Cesare Prandelli was appointed as team boss as Venezia went straight back up at the first attempt, aided by the goals of Arturo Di Napoli.

-Their Serie A tenure lasted just twelve months before the team struggled in Serie B. At the end of the 2004-05 season, the club was declared bankrupt, with Società Sportiva Calcio Venezia S.p.a. being formed to take a place in Serie C2.
-Andrea Manzo and later Nello Di Costanzo took the team to the Girone A title in their first season in charge.
+Back in Serie B after relegation, the club was declared bankrupt at the end of the 2004-05 season.
+A new organisation was formed to play in Serie C2.
+Andrea Manzo and later Nello Di Costanzo took the team to promotion in their first season in charge.
+Venezia lost in the play-off semi-finals the following season.

-Alexandre Geijo and Stefano Moreo scored the goals as the side reached the playoffs on their Serie B return, where Palermo ended dreams of promotion.
+On their Serie B return, Palermo ended dreams of promotion in the playoffs as Alexandre Geijo and Stefano Moreo scored regularly.
 Stefano Vecchi replaced Inzaghi in the summer of 2018, before being quickly succeeded by Walter Zenga.
 The former national team goalkeeper didn't see out the season, with Serse Cosmi arriving in his place.

 Salernitana were defeated in the relegation playoff, before Alessio Dionisi was appointed as manager, who was replaced ahead of the 2020-21 campaign by Paolo Zanetti.
 His side defeated Cittadella in the playoff final to reach Serie A, with goalscorers Francesco Forte and Riccardo Meggiorini playing a large part in a successful season.